-If you're going to make pumpkin doughnuts, you may as well go all out with these pumpkin doughnuts filled with pumpkin custard and topped with maple bacon frosting!
+If you're going to make Pumpkin Donuts, you may as well go all out with these ones filled with pumpkin custard and topped with maple bacon frosting!

-Like these doughnuts.
-Trust me, I want to use my doughnut pan.
+I want to use my doughnut pan.
 I really do.
-But whenever I get it out for a baking project, I realize how much I really want doughnuts.
-Like real doughnuts.
-Like what's the point in making baked doughnuts when they're never as good as real doughnuts.
+But whenever I get it out for a baking project, I realize how much I really want donuts.
+Like real donuts.
+Like what's the point in making baked donuts when they're never as good as fried doughnuts.
 So, I just keeping doing it.

 This recipe seems like a lot of steps.
-And I won't lie, it's not a super quick and easy recipe.
-But it's honestly not very difficult and I think that after you make fried doughnuts just once, you'll realize you're pretty good at it.
+And I won't lie, it's not a super quick recipe.
+But it's pretty easy and I think that after you make fried donuts just once, you'll realize you're pretty good at it.

 And to me, making doughnuts is quite therapeutic.
 It has something to do with the rising process.

-And these pumpkin doughnuts go through two stages of rising.
+These pumpkin donuts go through two stages of rising.
 The first right after you make the dough.

 Please see the recipe card below for the full details/measurements for how to make the dough, but in basic terms, it consists of incorporating the yeast and water and then combining yeast mixture with flour, pumpkin pie spice, salt, sugar, milk, butter, and egg yolks.